PillarsZhang/q-learning-cliff-walking/README.md

 ### Advanced Cliff Walking [12x12] [trap:32-64] (Solution based on DQN)

-Using 12x12 map, and the number of cliffs is random between 32-64.
+Using 12x12 map, but will randomly generate 32-64 cliffs.
+I used the BFS algorithm to ensure that there must be a feasible path.

 ```
 device="cuda:0"